HardikMutha/AuctionArc/README.md

 - Open a Pull Request from your branch to the main branch of the original repository.

 - Describe your PR clearly — mention what you changed, why you did it, and any issues it closes.

+- Any Improvements in UI/UX or color-schemes are encouraged as designing is not our forte.

 ## 💡 Tips for Contributing